 The requirement for all students to declare criminal convictions was incorporated on the application forms issued by the Office of Admissions utilizing the Dean of Students Office as the clearing house, in 1988.
-This process was replicated with the Office of Judicial Affairs in August 2008, as it became necessary to realign the process.
+This process was replicated with the Office of Judicial Affairs (now Student Conduct) in August 2008, as it became necessary to realign the process.

 Western Kentucky University (WKU) is committed to maintaining a safe environment for all members of the university community.
 As part of this commitment, the University requires all applicants who have been arrested or convicted of any crime other than a minor traffic violation, or suspended from school to disclose additional information in order to process their admissions application.
 All applicants must reveal whether they have a criminal record and cooperate by providing a complete statement of criminal conviction for review.
 An applicant must provide a listing of each incident, date of each occurrence, and all court outcome documentation.
 A previous legal matter; high school and/or college disciplinary action does not automatically bar admission to WKU, but does require review.
 A record of serious criminal history or convictions may disqualify an applicant for admission.

 What to do:

 1. All applicants that have been arrested or convicted of any crime other than a minor traffic violation must disclose this information as a mandatory step in the application process.
 Additionally, all applicants that have a history of formal disciplinary action at any high school; college or university are required to disclose this information as a mandatory step in the application process.

 2. All statements must provide a brief explanation of the arrest, or conviction; location (city, state, country) of arrest or previous conduct, with dates and court disposition.
 All statements must also include a grant of permission to WKU for complete access to criminal records, if any.
 All applicants must sign their statement, and declare that the information they have provided is accurate and that no material information has been omitted.
 Official court documents will be required.